Getting rid of your old Christmas tree has just got easier

 You can register for your real tree to be collected right from your front door for in exchange for a small donation to local charity, Just Helping.
 Once collected, your tree will be made into woodchips and used on flower beds and paths in local parks and gardens.

 Just Helping collect Christmas trees from across Greater Manchester, including Bury, Bolton, Manchester, Oldham, Rochdale, Salford, Stockport, Tameside and Trafford.
-You can register your collection between the 15th November until 10th January.
+You can register your collection.
+Tree collection registration will close at 23:59pm on 5th January 2026.

 Who are Just Helping?